Variational analysis

-In mathematics, the term variational analysis usually denotes the combination and extension of methods from convex optimization and the classical calculus of variations to a more general theory.
+In mathematics, variational analysis is the combination and extension of methods from convex optimization and the classical calculus of variations to a more general theory.
 This includes the more general problems of optimization theory, including topics in set-valued analysis, e.g. generalized derivatives.

 In the Mathematics Subject Classification scheme (MSC2010), the field of "Set-valued and variational analysis" is coded by "49J53".

 History

 While this area of mathematics has a long history, the first use of the term "Variational analysis" in this sense was in an eponymous book by R. Tyrrell Rockafellar and Roger J-B Wets.

-Existence of Minima
+Existence of minima

 A classical result is that a lower semicontinuous function on a compact set attains its minimum.
 Results from variational analysis such as Ekeland's variational principle allow us to extend this result of lower semicontinuous functions on non-compact sets provided that the function has a lower bound and at the cost of adding a small perturbation to the function.
+A smooth variant is known as the Borwein-Press variational principle.